NoahLopezGit/2DEulerSolver/README.md

 To install project: $ git clone https://github.com/FrostyNip/2DEulerSolver

 Note: this project is not finished...
 It will give a solution but not the best solution.
 I need to verify if my implementation is correct now.
-It seems to be giving correct results.
+It seems to be giving correct results

+Going to clean up the project to make the structure more clear.
+Also going to go back and fix dissipation scheme so the solver is stable.